 Internship applicants are strongly urged to be in analysis or psychodynamically oriented psychotherapy during the internship.
 (Arrangements can be made for an intern to be in analysis at a reduced fee by a candidate or analyst.)
 Coursework completion is required for both Masters and Doctoral levels before beginning the internship.

-Applications are currently being accepted for 2017-2018.
-Deadline for submitting applications is Monday, February 27, 2017 by 11:59 pm.
-If you have questions, you may speak with Deborah Igoa-Kuhn, MFT, Clinic Administrator at (415-771-8055 x205).
+Applications are currently being accepted for 2021-2022.
+Deadline for submitting applications is February 12, 2021 by 11:59 pm.
+If you have questions, you may speak with Deborah Igoa-Kuhn, MFT, Clinic Coordinator at (415-771-8055 x205).
 You can also access our website at www.sfjung.org for further information on the Jung Institute.